Name: Pam Dawling

 To make best use of every space in the garden, and every window in the calendar, Pam started to keep crop records and research better methods, varieties and timing.
 She writes up what she learns as monthly articles for Growing for Market magazine.
 After six years of articles she wrote Sustainable Market Farming for small-scale sustainable vegetable growers.

 Feeding the masses, passing on what she learns, appreciating life.
-Publicizing Sustainable Market Farming, writing articles for Growing for Market, speaking on sustainable vegetable production and garden planning, being an active participating member of Twin Oaks.
+Publicizing Sustainable Market Farming and The Year-Round Hoophouse, writing articles for Growing for Market and other magazines, speaking on sustainable vegetable production and garden planning, consultancy work, being an active participating member of Twin Oaks.

 Values: Honesty, fairness, equal rights, equal pay for equal time, integrity, conserving and sharing resources, honoring diversity, co-operation, non-violence, doing our best.